DennisFeldbusch/DennisFeldbusch/README.md

 </p>

-My name is Dennis Feldbusch and I'm a software developer/Bachelor student at University of Applied Science in Darmstadt for Information Technologies.
+My name is Dennis Feldbusch and I'm a software developer/Bachelor student at University of Applied Science in Darmstadt for Computer Science.
 I'm from Germany and living near Frankfurt.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Mac-informational?style=flat&logo=apple&logoColor=white&color=98971a)